ten3roberts/recipe.nvim/README.md

 # Recipe 🍜

-Easily define per project or filetype commands to kick off test suits ...
+Easily define per project or filetype commands to kick off test suits or run repls ...

 ... and have the results land in the quickfix list.

-Recipes are automatically loaded from `recipes.json` in the current working directory.
+Recipes are automatically loaded from `recipes.json` from the current working directory.
 Recipes for common filetypes are preloaded, like build commands.

 Pairs extraordinarily well with [qf.nvim](https://github.com/ten3roberts/qf.nvim)